 Summary offences are generally considered to be less serious.
 Examples include:

-- road traffic offences - for example, careless driving, drink driving and unlicensed driving
+- road traffic offences (e.g. careless driving, drink driving and unlicensed driving)

 - minor assaults

 - offensive behaviour.

 When a person is charged with a summary offence, the case is heard in the Magistrates’ Court by a magistrate, rather than with a judge and jury.
 The case can go to court without the person accused of the offence being present.

 Indictable offences are more serious offences.